m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 # Building up

-Before we get too deep into the mud here, I want any beginners reading this to know that game objects don't have to be complicated and unless you're more interested in this stuff than actually making games (like I am, apparently), implementing complicated things yourself is going to be a waste of time.
-So let's take a moment to start simple.

-In small projects you can probably get away with using simple structs as objects.
+Before we get to the things I've been building, let's establish a starting point that we can compare to.
+I've made a thing that's considerably complicated, and there are reasons why I want to have that thing, but you can boil the same concept down to a very simple thing indeed.

+We already have a type system, why not just use it to represent our objects?

 ```rust
 struct Goblin {
   position: Vector2<f32>,